Blog

 United Kingdom

-✘ A Companies House name doesn’t stop someone else from registering a trade mark.
+✘ A Companies House name doesn’t stop someone else securing a trade mark.

 New Zealand

-✘ Registering a company name or domain isn’t enough.
+✘ A company name or domain is not trade mark protection.

 Summary: What Each Option Actually Does